engerlab/brachyutils/README.md

 - num_materials:int := the number of different material composition options a voxel has
 - material_dict:dict := a dictionary containing the name of the elements for each voxel and their number coding
 - num_voxels:np.ndarray := 1D numpy array holding the number of grid points on x, y, z axis.
-- vox_size:np.ndarray := 1D numpy array holding the resolution of each voxel along x, y, z axis in centimeters.
+- voxel_size:np.ndarray := 1D numpy array holding the resolution of each voxel along x, y, z axis in centimeters.
 - topleft:np.ndarray := The spatial coordinate of the "bottom" left corner of the image in centrimeters. [x, y, z]
 - axis:np.ndarray := coorindates of grid points along z, y and x axis.